Introduction

 In my quest to define modern architectural roles, I used Staff+ Engineering jobs as an inspiration for the development of architects.
 Tanya Reilly’s book The Staff Engineer’s Path and Will Larson’s book Staff Engineer: Leadership beyond the management track are helpful guides in defining the responsibilities of modern architects.
 Overall, the Staff-plus engineering roles provide excellent examples for the development of architects.

 Many other sources have influenced my work.
-Some of them you can find in the Bookshelf section.
+You can find them in the online Bookshelf appendix.

 Why This Book?

-This book generalizes my experiences in a written form.
+This book generalizes my experiences in written form.
 I have written these articles for several reasons.
-Firstly, the act of writing helps me to clarify and improve my ideas (Figure 2).
-As Gregor Hohpe once noted, I free up some brain cells to learn new things with every sentence I write.
+Firstly, writing helps me clarify and improve my ideas (Figure 2).
+As Gregor Hohpe once noted, every sentence you write frees up brain cells to learn new things.

 Figure 2: Writing a book helped me organize ideas, obtain new insights, improve principles and tools, and share the lessons learned.